-DAMAC Properties and its Chairman, Hussain Sajwani, have collaborated with a range of initiatives and organisations to alleviate hardship and improve quality of life across the communities in which DAMAC operates.
+DAMAC Properties and its Founder, Hussain Sajwani, have collaborated with a range of initiatives and organisations to alleviate hardship and improve quality of life across the communities in which DAMAC operates.
 Notable milestones include:

 To mark the occasion of the International Humanitarian Day initiative under the slogan of ‘Your families ... our people’, there was an assembly held during which, the Director of the Red Crescent, Mr Khalfan Sarhan Al-Rumaithi, received a cheque from Brigadier General Jamal Salem Al Ameri, Executive Director of the Saed Association, to help families affected by the novel coronavirus, COVID-19.
 This was followed by a field tour to document the initiative on the affected families, accompanied by a delegation from the Red Crescent and Abu Dhabi Police.
 DAMAC supported this initiative as part of its ongoing community activities.

-The Hussain Sajwani – DAMAC Foundation is a joint philanthropic initiative between the DAMAC Group and its Chairman, Hussain Sajwani.
+The Hussain Sajwani – DAMAC Foundation is a joint philanthropic initiative between the DAMAC Group and its Founder, Hussain Sajwani.
 The Foundation focuses on learning and skills development opportunities to catalyse gainful social and economic participation.
 The Foundation’s initiatives empower communities within the Arab world towards a sustainable future.

 The Hussain Sajwani – DAMAC Foundation delivers the learning and skills development instrumental in creating socio-economic participation and improving livelihoods.

 The Hussain Sajwani – DAMAC Foundation is committed to advancing education and learning as its primary objective.
 It assesses gaps in learning, and unmet vocational skill needs within communities.
 Then, it targets these gaps with initiatives that can improve economic circumstances, promote employment and create uplift.